 Heidi joined the team in March of 2014, prior she was employed by the Johnston Community School District for over 10 years.
 She is actively involved in her church, is a volunteer for the Make-A-Wish Foundation, and enjoys running.
 Through her volunteer opportunities she has gained experience in non-profit fundraising and event planning.
 A graduate of the University of Northern Iowa, Heidi is currently pursuing her Master of Public Administration Degree from Drake University.

-Heidi and her husband Terry have 3 sons – Alex, Chase, and Drake.
+Heidi and her husband Terry have three sons – Alex, Chase, and Drake.

 Executive Assistant & Project Associate